jroelofsz/mobile_phone_data_dashboard/README.md

 # Chart Rendering Web Application

-This project is a web-based application that visualizes data using interactive charts powered by Plotly.
+This project is a web-based application that visualizes data through interactive charts powered by Plotly.
+We designed it with app developers in mind, aiming to empower them to gain a deeper understanding of the market before committing to the development of an app, product, or hardware.

+We offer two distinct methods for accessing this data:

+1. Pre-generated Charts: Users can view the data through five different pre-generated chart perspectives.

+2. API Access: Users can utilize our API to retrieve the data independently and conduct their own analyses.

 ## Features

-- **Average Battery Drain per Age Group**: Visualizes the average battery consumption for different age groups.
-- **Operating System Popularity per Age Group**: Displays the distribution of users by age group and operating system.
+- **Custom API**: Allows users to retrieve the entire dataset used in the visualizations, as well as specify a start age and end age to gather all matching records, allowing a more extensive and thorough analysis.
+- **Interactive Dropdown**: Allows user to select which type of chart they would like to visualize, we then serve this chart back.

 ## Technologies Used